Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - Number of runs before stale files are removed from stored cache and destination(if enabled)

 **Note:**
 - The order of entries in the config file does not matter.
-Sources, excludes, and options can appear in any sequence.
+Sources, excludes, and flags can appear in any sequence.
 Refer to Customization below for more info.
 - Flags and their Values are Case Sensitive.

 ### Acceptable Values for Configuration Flags